 So you’ve decided to buy or lease a shipping container.
 Now what?

 Having a storage container delivered can be an easy process, provided that you are prepared.
 There are several factors to keep in mind before your shipping container delivery takes place.

 Containers are our business, so we’ve delivered a ton of them throughout the United States; we’ve put together the list of tips below to help make your delivery go quickly and smoothly.

 How Does A Shipping Container Get Delivered?

 Pictures always say it better than words.
 Take a look at the video below to see how our shipping container movers can deliver a container to your location.

 Have a Plan for Your Shipping Container Delivery Well In Advance

 Before arranging the delivery of your shipping container, there are a few things that you should consider.
-Plan your container delivery out in advance, so you can be prepared when the shipping container movers arrive.
+Plan your container delivery out in advance, so you can be prepared when the shipping container moving service arrives.

 Scheduling your container in advance can guarantee the container size you want is in stock and to ensure that delivery can occur when you want it.
 Plus, it gives you plenty of time to prepare your site.

 Where Is the Container Going?
 Is it going to a Company or to a Residential Property

 Is there enough space for a large shipping container moving truck to pull in and move around?

 When delivering a shipping container, a basic rule of thumb is that you’ll need a space triple the length of the container.
-If you’re having a 40’ container delivered, you’ll need at least 120’ so the truck can pull out from under the container without having to drive over anything (like a tree, fence or mailbox).
+If you’re having a 40 ft storage container delivered, you’ll need at least 120’ so the truck can pull out from under the container without having to drive over anything (like a tree, fence or mailbox).

 Will it be simple to drop or does the container need to be lowered onto some type of foundation?

 Site preparation is important when you’re buying or leasing a shipping container.
 The delivery site should be clear in advance of Pac-Van’s arrival.
 Depending on the compaction of the ground and how long the container will be on the site, you may want to make special accommodations.